 We will discuss Yoga strengthening poses that build muscles.
 An incredible thing about yoga workouts is that in very little time & very little space, you will get to build flexibility & strength.
 Yoga is popularly known for gaining flexibility.

 Certain yoga postures are very effective in building strength.
 Muscle building improves your bone density, boosts metabolism, improves sleep, & increases brain health.
-Most of the people who want to gain muscle are inclined toward free weights & machines.
+Most of people who want to gain muscle are inclined toward free weights & machines.
 Nothing causes muscle growth as lifting weights does.

 The human body is an incredible and effective tool that does wonders for your body.
 Yoga is way better than glorified stretching.
 If performed perfectly, some of the yoga poses target the muscles by torching the core & help in gaining functional strength.